 a small and mostly self-contained group attached to the soil and having its interests centred in a particular place, with a kind of unity which may be designed, but which also has to grow through generations.
 It is the idea, or ideal, of a community small enough to consist of a nexus of direct personal relationships, in which all iniquities and turpitudes will take the simple and easily appreciable form of wrong relations between one persona and another.

-A Christian society would be based on what would become habit and custom rather than law.
-Alienation from the land caused by the Industrial Revolution, starting in England, before infecting the entirety of Western civilization, led to urban drift and what Marx referred to as the proletarianization of the yeomanry, and the creation of the mercantile class in place of the gentry.
+A Christian society would be based on what would be habit and custom rather than law.
+Alienation from the land caused by the Industrial Revolution, which started in England and then infected the entirety of Western civilization, led to urban drift and both to what Marx referred to as “the proletarianization of the yeomanry,” and to the creation of the mercantile class in place of the gentry.
 Eliot saw urbanization as ruinous to culture, as did contemporaries such as New Zealand poet Fairburn, Norwegian writer Hamsun, and English writer Henry Williamson.
-Eliot returned to the question of the rural basis of culture and demographic health, and the ruinous character of urbanization in The Criterion several years after addressing the problem in his Virginia address:
+Eliot returned to the question of the rural basis of culture and demographic health, and the ruinous character of urbanization in The Criterion several years after discussing the problem in his Virginia address:

 To understand thoroughly what is wrong with agriculture is to understand what is wrong with nearly everything else: with the domination of Finance, with our ideals and system of Education, indeed with our whole philosophy of life. . . .
 What is fundamentally wrong is the urbanization of mind of which I have previously spoken, and which is increasingly prevalent as those who rule, those who speak, those who write, and developed in increasing numbers from an urban background.
 To have the right frame of mind . . . it is necessary that the greater part of the population, of all classes (so long as we have classes) should be settled in the country and be dependent upon it.
 One sees no hope whether in the Labour Party or in the equally unimaginative dominant section of the Conservative Party.
 There seems no hope in contemporary politics at all.

-Again, Eliot is looking to a bygone age, and toward the medieval, where the social organism was cohesive, society was predominantly rural, vocations were organized into guilds, and there was no “domination of Finance,” but rather where usury was a sin.
+Again, Eliot is looking to a bygone age, and toward the medieval, where the social organism was cohesive, society was predominantly rural, vocations were organized into guilds, and not only was there no “domination of Finance,” usury was sin.

-Eliot had never endorsed Fascism, so his support for Britain against the Axis during World War II was consistent with his view prior to the war, rather than a matter of conformity.
-However, Eliot saw the World War as having ruined the unity of European culture, with a world now dominated by the USSR and the USA.
+Since Eliot had never endorsed fascism his support for Britain against the Axis during the Second World War was consistent with his view prior to the war, rather than a matter of conformity.
+However, Eliot saw the war as having ruined the unity of European culture, with a world now dominated by the USSR and the USA.

 Eliot was not blinded by American blandishments.
-He disliked Roosevelt and held the USA accountable for both the Yalta accord, which delivered half of Europe to the USSR, and for the disintegration of the British Empire, which was one of several factors resulting in what Eliot regarded as an impending Dark Age.
+He disliked Roosevelt and held the USA accountable for both the Yalta accord, which delivered half of Europe to the USSR, and for the disintegration of the British Empire, which was one of several factors leading to what Eliot regarded as an impending Dark Age.

-However, in the aftermath of World War II, with the advent of a Labour Government in Britain, and the domination of the US over Europe, Eliot’s focus for change moved from Britain to the Continent, and to the survival of European civilization as a whole.
-In 1945 he expressed concern that what lay ahead was “centuries of barbarism” ushered by the supremacy of technology.
+However, in the aftermath of the Second World War, with the advent of a Labour Government in Britain, and the domination of the US over Europe, Eliot’s focus for change moved from Britain to the Continent, and to the survival of European civilization as a whole.
+In 1945 he expressed concern that what lay ahead was “centuries of barbarism” ushered in by the supremacy of technology.

-What Eliot had aimed for with The Criterion was an interchange of new ideas across Europe, and this had been proceeding with contact with similar journals in France, Germany, Spain, and Italy.
-What emerged however, because of the political situation and the rise of national antagonisms before the World War was a cultural isolation among Europeans, which had a “numbing effect upon creativity” in each state.
+With The Criterion, Eliot had aimed for an interchange of new ideas across Europe, and this had been proceeding through contact with similar journals in France, Germany, Spain, and Italy.
+What emerged however, because of the political situation and the rise of national antagonisms before the war, was a cultural isolation among Europeans, which had a “numbing effect upon creativity” in each nation.
 Eliot saw politics as divisive for culture.
-Hence, we might understand why he chose to remain “neutral” on such issues that preoccupied the intelligentsia, as the Spanish Civil War.
+Hence, we might understand why he chose to remain “neutral” on issues that preoccupied the intelligentsia, such as the Spanish Civil War.
 What The Criterion had sought, above political and national differences, was “an international fraternity of men of letters, within Europe, a bond which did not replace, but was perfectly compatible with, national loyalties, religious loyalties, and differences in political philosophy.”